 Why ‘Culture’ is More than a Buzzword

-The word ‘culture’, which used to strictly apply to things like art galleries, symphonies and cheese, has entered the mainstream workplace.
+Previously used to apply to art galleries, symphonies and cheese, the word culture has entered the mainstream workplace.
 It’s a buzz word that makes even the word ‘content’ look underused.
-People on trend-watch associate culture with start-up greats like Apple and Google.
-Today culture is even trickling into the corporate world, with “Chief Culture Officer” as one of the business buzzwords of 2015.
-Yet just like the culture behind a good brie, culture has always been there in the creative agency world.
-This doesn’t mean that agency cultures are always good, nor that culture is all about having a kickass espresso machine or lunch-time yoga classes.
-Yes, creative spaces definitely make creative people more creative, yet that’s not all there is to culture.
+Trend-spotters would associate culture with start-up greats like Apple and Google.
+Today culture is even trickling into the corporate world.
+Yet just like the culture behind a good brie, culture has always been present in the world of creative agencies.
+But it’s not just about an agency’s work-hard-play-hard culture, a kickass espresso machine or lunch-time yoga classes (although kickass espresso machines definitely have their place.
+Have you tried ours?)
+Creative spaces definitely make creative people more creative, but that’s not all there is to culture.

 Louis: Just look at your staff.
 Are they happy and balanced?
 If yes, then you’re on the right path.
 Respecting one another as people and as employees.
-Setting company goals and having a company vision.
-Get that balance right between goals and respect and the coffee will taste better, the collaboration will come naturally and the hierarchy will dissolve.
+Setting company goals together and having a shared company vision.
+Get the balance right between goals and respect and the coffee will taste better, the collaboration will come naturally and the hierarchy will dissolve.

-Q. Is culture something that just happens, or is it cultivated?
+Does culture ‘just happen’, or is it cultivated?

-Lesley: Culture is definitely cultivated.
-It’s an ongoing learning process by the entire business and leadership’s responsibility to ensure that momentum is not lost.
+Sam: Culture is definitely cultivated.
+It’s an ongoing process of learning by the entire business, and leadership’s responsibility to ensure that momentum is not lost.

-Nix: Culture is important in every work environment and every work environment has it, whether it is cultivated or not.
-When it is not cultivated, a culture could turn negative, as negativity tends to have a louder voice than positivity.
+Miguel: Culture is present in every work environment, whether it’s consciously cultivated or not.
+It’s important.
+Left to its own devices, a culture could backfire with negativity, which tends to have a louder voice than positivity.
 We choose to craft our culture positively, as we see it as an opportunity to be better at everything we apply ourselves to.

 Louis: Yes, you spend 40+ hours a week at work.
 It will affect your happiness in a major way.

-Lesley: Yes it is.
-It determines greatly the leadership style of the organisation and the value placed on each individual.
-And who doesn’t enjoy being part of something that great anyway!
+Sue: Yes it is.
+It determines the leadership style of the organisation and the value placed on each individual.
+And who doesn’t enjoy being part of an agency that values its people?

-Nix: Gone are the days of card punching.
-Our work requires our engagement and participation and what better way to inspire these behaviours than by working in an environment in which you have helped to shape?
+Hilary: The days of clocking in and out are long gone.
+Our work requires our engagement and participation, and what better way to inspire these behaviours than by working in an environment in which you have helped to shape?

-Leslie: Collaboration is definitely key to me.
-The growth opportunities are within each one’s reach, with the help of each individual.
+Melissa: Collaboration is definitely key for me.
+When you collaborate you grow together, with the help of each individual.
 The whole is better than the sum of the parts.